-Our experienced guide knows the area intimately and there is plenty of game to see within the Enonkishu, Lemek and Ol Chorro Oiruwa conservancies.
+Our experienced guides knows the area intimately and there is plenty of game to see within the Enonkishu, Lemek and Ol Chorro Oiruwa conservancies.
 Big cats, elephants and plains game are commonly seen within a 15 minute drive from the house.
-The Mara game reserve is about 50km game drive away, worth visiting over the Great Wildebeest Migration for a chance of seeing a river crossing.

 There is a huge amount and variety of bird species around the house.
 Much can be seen on guided walks along the river banks.

 For the more energetic guests, a guided walk / climb up the Kileleoni Hill is well worth it.
 Being the highest point in the Greater Mara Ecosytem, the view stretches out as far as the eye can see.
 Also a great spot for sundowners or bush breakfasts for those who’d rather go up in the car!